 - Nuts, almonds, seeds

-Most of the food you eat, in addition to the ones listed above, also contain protein, albeit in smaller amounts.
+Most of the foods you eat, besides those listed above, also contain protein, albeit in smaller amounts.
 That protein might not always be of the highest quality.
-However, it does contribute to your daily protein intake and can be utilized for building muscle, and you should count it.
+However, it contributes to your daily protein intake and can be utilized to build muscle, and you should count it.

 Carbohydrates and Fats: Do They Build Muscle?

-Neither carbohydrate or fat have any muscle building properties right after you eat them.
+Carbohydrates and fats do not offer any immedite benefits for muscle growth right after eating them.
 They don’t stimulate muscle protein synthesis.
-They are, on the other hand, important sources of energy for everything from essential processes in your body to your daily activities and your training.
+On the other hand, they are important sources of energy for everything from essential processes in your body to your daily activities and training.

-Fat is essential, carbohydrates are not.
-You need to eat at least some fat to live and be healthy, but you can go your entire life without eating a single gram of carbs.
+Fat is essential.
+Carbohydrates are not.
+You need at least some fat to live and be healthy, but you can go your entire life without eating a single gram of carbs.
 That does not mean that carbs are bad.
 On the contrary, especially if you train hard.
-Carbohydrates are stored in your muscles and can fuel your intense workouts.
+Carbohydrates are stored as glycogen in your muscles and can fuel your intense workouts.

-How you should allocate the fat and carbohydrate you take in is almost completely up to you.
-All kinds of diets, from low-fat diets with a lot of carbohydrates to ketogenic diets almost devoid of carbohydrate, work fine for muscle-building purposes.
-This means that you have great flexibility in how you eat.
-You can simply base your choice of foods on the way you like to eat.
-There is no convincing evidence that one or the other, high carb or low carb, high fat or low fat, or anything in between, are superior to any other choice.32 Not as long as your protein intake and your total calorie intake are the same.
+How you allocate the fat and carbohydrates you take in is almost entirely up to you.
+All kinds of diets, from low-fat diets with a lot of carbohydrates to ketogenic diets almost devoid of carbohydrates, work fine for muscle-building purposes.
+That means that you have great flexibility in how you eat.
+You can base your choice of foods on the way you like to eat.
+There is no convincing evidence that one or the other, high carb or low carb, high fat or low fat, or anything in between, is superior to any other choice.37 Not as long as your protein and total calorie intake are the same.

-How Much Fat and Carbohydrate Should You Eat?
+How Much Fat and How Many Carbs Should You Eat?

 This is how you do it:

 - Estimate the number of calories you need every day.
-You can use a good online calculator for this purpose.
+You can use our calorie calculator above to do so.

 - Calculate how much protein you need per day.
-A good and even number is 2 grams of protein per kilogram of body weight.
-It is scientifically accurate and easy to multiply your body weight with.
-For example, if you weigh 80 kilograms, you need 160 grams of protein a day, counting the protein in everything you eat and drink.
+A good, scientifically accurate number is 2 grams of protein per kilogram of body weight.
+For example, if you weigh 80 kilograms, you need 160 grams of protein daily, counting the protein in everything you eat and drink.

-Carbohydrates also provide 4 calories per gram, just like protein.
-Fat, on the other hand, provides a whopping 9 calories per gram.
-How you allocate these calories is almost entirely up to you and your own preferences.
-You cannot and should not completely eliminate fat, but a fat intake as low as 20% of your total calorie intake is not a problem for a bodybuilder.33 A lower fat intake than that might not be the best of ideas, as it could compromise your health and your hormones in the long run.
+Carbohydrates provide four calories per gram, just like protein.
+Fat, however, provides a whopping nine calories per gram.
+How you allocate these calories is almost entirely up to you and your preferences.
+You cannot and should not eliminate fat, but a fat intake as low as 20% of your total calorie intake is not a problem for a bodybuilder, according to a recent study.38 A lower fat intake than that might not be the best of ideas, as it could compromise your health and your testosterone levels in the long run.

-You don’t have to compose your individual meals in any particular way or measure your carbs and your fats on a meal-to-meal basis.
-The important thing is getting enough over a longer period of time.
-The only firm guideline for each meal is that it should provide enough protein, in the amounts discussed earlier in the article.
+You don’t have to compose your meals in any particular way or measure your carbs and fats on a meal-to-meal basis.
+The important thing is getting enough over a more extended period.
+The only firm guideline for each meal is that it should provide enough protein in the amounts discussed earlier in the article.
 You don’t need to eat X grams of carbs or Y grams of fat each meal.
-You can mix and match to your heart’s content.
-As long you end up in the ballpark of your intended total daily intake, it’s all good..
+You can mix and match to your heart’s content as long you end up in the ballpark of your intended total daily intake.
 In the end, that’s the important thing.

 Fat and Carbohydrate Quality

 Unlike protein, fats and carbs don’t have different anabolic properties depending on their source the hours after you eat them.
-In addition, there is no immediate difference between fat- and carbohydrate-rich foods generally considered “healthy” or “unhealthy” in this regard.
-You won’t build less muscle after a meal consisting of gingerbread cookies compared to a meal of rice and olive oil, if they both provide the same amount of fat and carbohydrate and the same number of calories.
+In addition, there is no immediate difference between fat- and carbohydrate-rich foods generally considered “healthy” or “unhealthy.”
+You won’t build less muscle after a meal consisting of gingerbread cookies compared to a meal of rice and olive oil if they both provide the same amount of fat, carbohydrate, and calories.

-Does this mean that you can base your diet on junk food how much you want without any negative effect on your training results?
+Does this mean that you can base your diet on junk food without adversely affecting your training results and muscle growth?
 No, not in the long run.

-Different types of carbohydrates, like starch and sugars, and foods with different fatty acid composition, do not have the same effect on your body.
-We’re not talking dramatic differences the hours after you eat them, but over time.
-A diet based on “junk”, consisting mostly of sugary foods and an unfavorable fatty acid composition, will negatively affect your health in the long run.
-Things like inflammations and blood lipids eventually take a turn for the worse, at least on a calorie surplus.
+Different types of carbohydrates, like starch and sugars, and foods with different fatty acid compositions, do not have the same effect on your body.
+We’re not talking about dramatic differences in the hours after you eat.
+But a diet based on “junk,” mainly consisting of sugary foods and an unfavorable fatty acid composition, will negatively affect your health in the long run.
+Things like inflammations and blood lipids eventually turn for the worse, at least on a calorie surplus.
 Sooner or later, this will, in turn, negatively affect your training and your results.
-In addition, you will struggle to get all the vitamins, minerals and trace elements you need on a junk food diet.
+In addition, you will struggle to get all the vitamins, minerals, and trace elements you need on a junk food diet.

-If you want the best results possible from your efforts in the gym, you need to give your muscles good nutrients and fuel.
-You should base your diet on unrefined foods, not refined and processed so-called “junk”.
+If you want the best results and the health benefits from your efforts in the gym, you need to give your muscles good nutrients and fuel.
+You should base your diet on unrefined foods, not refined and processed so-called “junk.”

 That being said, you don’t have to follow a pre-contest diet during the off-season.
 You don’t have to exclude anything.
 You can eat anything, but not all the time.
-This saying is particularly useful when you want to lose weight, but it applies here as well.
-The difference is that you have a lot more room to eat what you want when you are not dieting to lose weight.
+This saying is particularly useful when you want to lose weight, but it also applies here.
+The difference is that you have much more room to eat what you want when you are not dieting to lose weight.

-The important thing to keep in mind is BASING your diet on unrefined and healthy food.
+The important thing to remember is to base your diet on unrefined carbs and healthy fats.
 A limited amount of “junk” can be a part of any diet, including the one you use to fuel your gym sessions and build muscle.
 It won’t harm anything.
-In fact, if you are a “hardgainer”, someone who finds it hard to eat enough to gain weight and muscle, or if you have a physically demanding job outside of training, it might even be beneficial to include a certain amount of refined foods that are easier to eat.
+If you are a “hardgainer,” someone who finds it challenging to eat enough to gain weight and muscle, or if you have a physically demanding job, it might even be beneficial to include a certain amount of refined foods that are easier to eat.

 - Potatoes, both regular and sweet potatoes

 The optimal fatty acid composition for health and performance is up for debate.
-Literally up for debate, all the time.
-How much unsaturated fat should you eat, and is saturated fat the devil?
+Literally up for discussion all the time.
+What are good fats, how much unsaturated fat should you eat, and is saturated fat the devil?
 If you base your diet on natural, unrefined foods rather than refined and processed choices, you probably don’t have to give it a lot of thought.

-Saturated fat has a bad reputation, but if you are healthy and exercise regularly, you likely don’t have to worry overmuch about it or try to avoid things like butter or red meat, foods that contain a lot of saturated fatty acids.
-A high intake of processed meats are correlated with health issues, and it is prudent to limit your intake of those, but not because of the fat content.
+Saturated fat has a bad reputation, but if you are healthy and exercise regularly, you likely don’t have to worry too much about it or try to avoid things like butter or red meat, foods that contain a lot of saturated fatty acids.
+A high intake of processed meats is correlated with health issues, and limiting your intake of those is prudent, but not because of the fat content.

-Unlike the macronutrients, meaning protein, fat and carbohydrate, these nutrients do not provide any calories.
-On the other hand, they are very important, essential even, for your health and physical function.
-Many of them have direct or indirect effects on your muscles, your strength, and your potential for muscle growth.
+Unlike protein, fat, and carbohydrates, these nutrients do not provide calories.
+On the other hand, they are essential for your health and physical function.
+Many of them directly or indirectly affect your muscles, strength, and potential for muscle growth.

 However, they do not possess any acute anabolic effects following ingestion.
-You just need to eat a reasonably varied diet to cover your vitamin, mineral, and trace element needs in general.
-Timing your micronutrient intake in relation to your workouts isn’t important at all.
+You just need to eat a reasonably varied diet to cover your general vitamin, mineral, and trace element needs.
+Timing your micronutrient intake before or after your workouts isn’t important at all.
 You don’t have to optimize your intake of every nutrient every day for health or hypertrophy reasons.
-The important thing is to make sure you get enough of them over time so you don’t develop any deficiencies.
+The important thing is to make sure you get enough of them over time, so you don’t develop any deficiencies.